GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `gaeConfigureBackends`: Dynamically updates settings in `backends.xml` without having to stop the backend.
 The setting is defined by the project property `setting`.
 * `gaeCronInfo`: Verifies and prints the scheduled task (cron) configuration.
 * `gaeDeleteBackend`: Deletes the indicated backend.
 The backend is defined by the project property `backend`.
+* `gaeDownloadApp`: Retrieves the most current version of your application.
 * `gaeDownloadSdk`: Downloads and sets Google App Engine SDK.
 * `gaeEnhance`: Enhances DataNucleus classes by using byte-code manipulation to make your normal Java classes "persistable".
 * `gaeExplodeWar`: Extends the `war` task to generate WAR file and explodes the artifact into `build/exploded-war`.